Pandora: Documentation en: Intro Monitoring

 - dynamic_updates: this parameter determines how many times the thresholds are recalculated during the time period set in Dynamic Threshold Interval.
 If "Dynamic Threshold Interval" is set to a value of 1 week, the data is collected from one week backwards and the calculation is done only once by default, repeating the process again after one week.
 If the parameter "dynamic_updates" is modified, this frequency can be increased.
 For example, setting the parameter to the value 3 will cause the thresholds to be recalculated up to three times during the period of a week (or the period set in "Dynamic Threshold Interval").
 Its default value is 5.

-- dynamic_warning: percentage of difference between warning and critical thresholds.
+- dynamic_warning: Percentage of difference between warning and critical thresholds.
 Its default value is 25.

-- dynamic_constant: determines the deviation of the average that will be used to establish thresholds, higher values will take thresholds further away from the average values.
+- dynamic_constant: It determines the deviation of the average that will be used to establish thresholds, higher values will take thresholds further away from the average values.
 Its default value is 10.

 In the following example, the calculated average value is at the red line (approx. 30):